FIPS 201 Evaluation Program

 We test and certify a variety of products and services such as:

-If you are looking for the testing procedures for products not listed above, review the announcements.
-Over the years, some product testing has been deprecated to eliminate redundancy or the product categories have become stable and represent general commercial use products.
+If you’re looking for testing procedures related to products not listed above, review the announcements.
+Over the years, some product testing has been deprecated to eliminate redundancy, or the product categories have become stable and represent general commercial use products.

 Product testing is performed by either: